Declaration of Conformity in accordance with Section 161 German Stock Corporation Act (AktG) with regard to the recommendations of the

 Clauses D.4

-Formation of a nomination committees
+Formation of a nomination committee

-The Supervisory Board does not form any other committees in addition to the Audit and Risk Committee, but performs all other tasks as a whole.
+The Supervisory Board does not form any other committees in addition to the Audit and Risk Committee but performs all other tasks as a whole.
 The Supervisory Board considers this to be appropriate, as efficient plenary discussions and an intensive exchange of opinions are possible even with a six-member Supervisory Board.
 Accordingly, the Supervisory Board sees no need to establish a Nomination Committee.

-Remuneration of the Management Board — remuneration system
+Management Board Remuneration – Remuneration system

 Clause G.10

-Remuneration of the Management Board — long-term variable remuneration
+Management Board remuneration – long-term variable remuneration

-According to G.10 of the Code, the variable remuneration components granted to members of the Management Board should be granted primarily as shares of company stock or granted on the basis of company stock.
-Moreover, any such grants to board members should be subject to a blackout period of four years.
-Share-based remuneration is awarded in the form of the Stock Appreciation Rights (SARs) programme as a long-term remuneration programme for the Management Board.
-The term of this programme totals six years.
-Within this period of six years, a Management Board member can redeem a portion (25 percent) of the vested SARs at certain points in time — at the earliest, however, after two years.
-This means that a Management Board member can obtain a part of the long-term variable remuneration after only two years.
-After 5 years, full exercising of all SARs is possible for the first time.
+According to G.10 of the Code, the variable remuneration components granted to members of the Management Board should be awarded primarily in the form of Company stock or on the basis thereof.
+Moreover, any such grants to members of the Management Board should be subject to a blackout period of four years.
+Share-based remuneration is awarded in the form of the Stock Appreciation Rights (SARs) plan as a long-term remuneration program for the Management Board.
+The term of this plan totals six years.
+Within this period of six years, a Management Board member can exercise a portion (25 percent) of the SARs awarded at certain points in time – at the earliest, however, after two years.
+This means that a Management Board member can already obtain a part of the long-term variable remuneration after a period of two years.
+The total amount of SARs can only be fully exercised for the first time after a period of five years.

 Clause G.11